Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Smart Paint IRONCAD

-Under Color properties, you control the colors of the part, also accessible under Property Browser of a selected part or surface (highlighted in green).
-It is possible to choose any color you want more than the default colors shown in the palette.
-Then click on More Colors.
-Then by clicking on Define custom colors you can also choose to enter your own RGB color.
+It is possible to choose from more colors than the default colors shown in the palette.
+To do so, click on More Colors.
+By then clicking on Define custom colors you can also choose to enter a custom RGB color.

 RGB IRONCAD

-Instead of using a color, it is possible to project an image as a texture on a part or surface.
-Here you can either drag in a default image from a catalog or choose to project your own image by clicking on Browse.
+Instead of using a color, it is possible to project an image in the form of a texture on a part or surface.
+Here you can either drag a preset image from a catalog or choose to project your own image by clicking Browse.

-Under Image projection you control how the texture will be applied (also called "mapped") to the object or surface, which differs depending on the appearance of the surface (spherical, cylindrical or flat).
-Natural The projection is the most common for medium sized surfaces/parts.
+Under Image projection you control how the texture is applied (also called "mapped") to the object or surface, which differs depending on the shape of the surface (spherical, cylindrical or flat).
+Naturalprojection is the most common for medium-sized surfaces/parts.
 Under each image projection there are settings (Settings) where you can both scale and rotate the image.
-Many times you need to go in and change here to get your texture just the way you want it.
+Many times you need to go in and change here to get your texture exactly as you want it.

 Texture mapping in ironcad